syncfusion-content/asp.net-core-docs/aspnet-core/GettingStarted/Getting-Started-Linux-1-0-1.md

 ---
 layout: post
-title: Getting Started on Linux| ASP.NET Core | Syncfusion
+title: Getting Started with Linux in ASP.NET Core | Syncfusion
 description: Learn here about getting started on Linux in Syncfusion Essential ASP.NET Core Control, its elements, and more.
 platform: aspnet-core
 control: Common